Limiter in mixing and mastering

 Soft knee: smooth transition → more musical, unobtrusive

-Many modern limiters offer a variable knee – for more audio fidelity when limiting.
-Settings depend on the genre and by ear make.
+Many modern limiters offer a variable knee for greater audio fidelity during limiting.
+The right setting depends on the genre and should be adjusted by ear.

 Where is a limiter used?